South Australian / Northern Territory Summer School

 "They must try and introduce the Bahá'í atmosphere of life and thought into their Summer Schools, rather than making the Summer School an episode and a pleasant vacation period, during which they learn a little more about the Faith."

-(From a letter written on behalf of the Guardian to the National Spiritual Assembly of the United States, May 23, 1954: Ibid., p.
-12)
+— Letter on behalf of the Guardian to the National Spiritual Assembly of the United States, May 23, 1954

 Venue Information